We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 4. Stoeger Coach Gun

 A short-barreled double-gun is ideal for squirrel hunters, which is why I want this Stoeger coach gun in 20-gauge.
 Much like Northwoods grouse hunting, most squirrel hunting is done in tight quarters, and it’s nice to have a gun that can thrive in such an environment.
-This coach gun only has 20-inch barrels and is only 36.5 inches long overall, so there’s less of chance your barrels swing into a tree if a foxtail is skittering across the forest floor.
+This coach gun only has 20-inch barrels and is only 36.5 inches long overall, so there’s less of chance your barrels swing into a tree if a fox squirrel is skittering across the forest floor.
 The Stoeger is offered in single- or double-trigger models in a variety of finish options.
 All the stocks and fore-ends are made of AA-grade walnut, but the barrels and receivers come in blued, polished nickel and stainless steel (receiver only) finishes.

 5. Winchester Model 37